suzannepk/slurm_HPCC/README.md

 To submit a batch script, use the command ``sbatch submit.sl``, but don't do that just yet, because you will need to customize the example batch script, `submit.sl` first.

-The example batch script, `submit.sl` looks like this :
+The example batch script, `submit.sl` looks like this:

 ```
 #!/bin/bash